-Our work is made possible by hundreds of thousands of people who choose to participate because they believe in what we do, and in the principles and values that we have followed since our inception.
+Our work is made possible by hundreds of thousands of people who choose to participate because they believe in what we do, and in the principles and values that guide the Organisation: independence, impartiality, humanity and neutrality.

-We decided to publish a sustainability report with the main objective of bringing an additional layer of transparency to the daily activities that we are able to carry out thanks to their support: We consider it an indispensable tool to hold ourselves accountable in a transparent manner not only to our stakeholders, but also to all those who are interested in knowing more about us, about how we work and why we are proud to be able to contribute in this way to a more equal and dignified society for all, without exception.
+To make our supporters and donors more involved and aware of the impact of their fundamental support, we decided to publish a sustainability report with the main objective of bringing an additional layer of transparency to the daily activities that we are able to carry out thanks to them: we consider it an indispensable tool to hold ourselves accountable in a transparent manner on how we work and why we are proud to be able to contribute in this way to a more equal and dignified society for all, without exception.

 What does it mean to be sustainable?